tsnellgrove/dark_castle3/doc/to_do.md

 - The 'Attack' method is a bit more complex and is intended to enable combat between Burt and creatures.
 The intent in Dark Castle is for combat to be a purely logical exercise... so if you attack a Creature with the correct weapon you will always win.
 Burt's "weapon" is whatever he is holding in his hand.
 If Burt's hand is empty he attacks with his Fist.
 For a given Creature and burt_weapon, attack() generates a result_code - which has options like 'creature_flee', 'creature_death', and 'burt_death' - and a response_key - which is the descript_dict[] key to the attack's description.
 As, with the other Creature methods, it's easy to imagine attack() provoking a more complex response than these outcomes - but those are outside the scope of the method and should be implemented via a Modular Machine.

 - 'attack_burt' is an awkward 'hidden' verb that enables a creature to proactively attack Burt.
 Among other things, this work-around highlights that Burt should really be an object himself - rather than an amorphous set of attributes distributed across game state.
 But this will not be a minor undertaking - so for now, we have the attack_burt() method - which enables 'attack' to remain a 2word command without requiring a 'burt' object to exist.
 Code-wise, 'attack_burt' is identical to 'attack' with some minor text differences ("You charge..." vs. "You attempt to parry...").
+In general, the idea is that when Burt is being attacked he is on the defensive and likely needs the right weapon just to parry.

 *** Methods Psuedo Code ***